 The black beech of New Zealand, which has no ancestors in the temperate regions of the Southern Hemisphere, is cheerfully known as Nothofagus solandri (from Greek nothos meaning illegitimate).
 It goes back to the time before South America and Australia (also South Africa) parted company with the Antarctic continent, which was then not glaciated.
 The extensive black beech forests of New Zealand climb to the snow line and show rich winter color.
 Though the leaves are much the same as those of the northern beeches, they are not much more than ½ inch long.
 The tree should grow well in California, where calcareous soil can be avoided.

 There is a fine specimen of N. solandri – the tallest in North America – in the walled garden at Filoli in Woodside, one of a pair brought to Filoli from the New Zealand Exhibit at the close of the Panama Pacific International Exposition in 1915.
-Its companion was stricken by oak root fungus and removed; the young replacement you see was grown from Filoli’s tree seeds.
+Its companion was stricken by oak root fungus and removed; the young replacement you see was grown from the seed of one of the two originals.
 (While there observe the formidable 20-tree copper beech hedge near the knot garden.)
 Other related species are in New Zealand, and more in Australia and Chile.

 In Roman times, the North European barbarians were writing in runes on beechen “tablets” and it is thought that the English word “book” traces back to this practice; the German Büche for beech and Buch for book have a closer resemblance, while Old English bōc stood for both.
 It is striking that the trees along the back tier of Frost Amphitheater on which inscriptions have been inflicted are the beech trees.